-There's a "Short" tag in 12 games, but this are submissions for Ludum Dare so I think is safe to say being short is a given.
+There's a "Short" tag in 12 games, but these are submissions for Ludum Dare so I think is safe to say being short is a given.
 I'm ignoring it.

-A couple of the game are doing remarkably well tho, and I think they deserve mentioning:
+A couple of the games are doing remarkably well tho, and I think they deserve mentioning:

 They are at the top of this list if you sort by Popular.